As a new entrepreneur, choosing the right legal form for starting a business in Sweden is important to meet your future goals. Therefore, we

 Value-added tax (VAT)

 The standard VAT rate in Sweden is 25%.
 The accommodation and food services industry is subject to 12% VAT.
-Literature, cultural, and sport event tickets are taxed with 6% VAT.
+Literature, cultural, and sports event tickets are taxed with 6% VAT.
 Medical, dental, social, educational, banking, and insurance services are VAT free.

 There are some exceptions to the general VAT rules.
-For example, construction companies are taxed with reverse charging, meaning that the business buying services from another business is subject to taxation.
+For example, construction companies are taxed with reverse charging, meaning that the business buying services from another business are subject to taxation.
 Therefore, if a construction company submits an invoice to another construction company, the VAT on the invoice must be 0%.